AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-browser-extension/solving-problems/logs.md

 Now that you have collected the logs, you need to hand them over to our development team.
 To do this:

 1. Report a bug on GitHub.
-Detailed instructions on which case to create a problem on GitHub and how to do it can be found in this article.
+Detailed instructions on creating an issue on GitHub can be found in [this article]().
 2. Send an archive with logs and playback time to `devteam@adguard.com` and attach a link to your issue on GitHub or add an archive with logs and playback time to Google Drive and share it with `devteam@adguard.com`.
 Attach the Google Drive link to your issue on GitHub.